 |This script is written to highlight several words in different colors simultaneously.
 For example, when you are browsing a big program file, you could highlight some key variables.
 This will make it easier to trace the source code.

-I now have not much interest in upgrading Mark.
-It is just OK for my daily use.
-But I found Ingo Karkat has some further development on it and I am sure you will be interest to check it out, it's really a good job:
+I found Ingo Karkat has some further development on mark.vim and you may be interest to check it out:

 \m mark or unmark the word under (or before) the cursor

 Place the cursor under the word to be highlighted, press \m, then the word will be colored.

 To highlight an arbitrary regular expression, press \r and input the regexp.

 \n clear this mark (i.e. the mark under the cursor), or clear all highlighted marks

 \m mark or unmark a visual selection

 Select some text in Visual mode, press \m, then the selection will be colored.